tgra/Linked-Art/README.md

 ## Community Feedback

 We welcome feedback on the notebooks provided here for the `Tranformation` exemplar.
-If you have a moment, please consider the following questions and send your comments to [Tanya Gray](mailto:tanya.gray@humanities.ox.ac.uk).
+If you have a moment, please consider the following questions and send your comments to [Tanya Gray](mailto:tanya.gray@humanities.ox.ac.uk) tanya.gray@humanities.ox.ac.uk.
 Thank you.

 > Thinking about your colleagues who are less familiar with Linked Art, can we do anything with this tool to make it more useful?